 The Prime Minister, Rt.
 Hon.
 Helen Clark, will start the day by officially opening Te Kete Wānanga, the new Learning Centre at the Porirua campus.
 This building houses a number of functions at the heart of good student learning.
-As well as the upgraded Library, the building houses the Learning Skills Centre, which helps students develop the skills they need to study successfully.
-The high success rate of Whitireia students, in both finishing and graduating from courses, is due in part to this innovative centre.
+As well as the upgraded library, the building houses the Learning Skills Centre, which helps students develop the skills they need to study successfully.
+The high success rate of Whitireia students, in both finishing and graduating from programmes, is represented by this innovative new centre.

 Both Porirua and Kāpiti campuses will be thrown open to the public for the rest of the day so that people can see what a modern polytechnic looks like in operation.
 Some classes will continue and visitors will be invited to watch classes in action as well as inspect the displays of students work.